WHOLE SCHOOL CURRICULUM STATEMENT

 KEY STAGE 3 - YEARS 7, 8 AND 9

-Students joining us in Year 7 study Art, Computing, Drama, English, French, Geography, German or Mandarin, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery) , Physical Education and Games, Religious Education and Science.
+Students joining us in Year 7 study Art, Computing, Drama, English, two from French, German and Mandarin, Geography, History, Mathematics, Music, Personal Development (including Life Skills e.g. cookery), Physical Education and Games, PTE (Religious Education) and Science.
 As they progress through their first three years, they also have the opportunity to start learning Spanish.
-On Tuesday afternoons we further enrich our curriculum with a wide range of additional learning activities from cookery and climbing to yoga and bushcraft!
-Year 9 is a transition year when in most subjects students meet some GCSE skills and content.
+Tuesday afternoons (TPMs) include cookery, climbing, yoga and bushcraft to name but a few of the activities students meet!
+Year 9 is a transition year when students continue to study the same broad curriculum as in Years 7 and 8, but begin to meet some GCSE skills and content.
 During Year 9 our information, advice and guidance programme helps students in deciding which subjects they will choose to study in Years 10 and 11 to GCSE.